Why include regulatory records

 What is documented

-- FDA and CDC records related to a specific alkaline water outbreak.
+- FDA and CDC records related to the named Real Water alkaline-water investigation.

 - DOJ consent decree materials tied to the same case.

-- FTC enforcement history on structured water marketing claims.
+- FTC enforcement records concerning specific TradeNet “structured water” marketing claims.

 How this guide uses these sources